 ContractorUmbrella takes on the employment responsibilities and allows you to take advantage of the higher contractor rates on offer, saving you the hassle of setting up and running your own limited company.

-Our Customer Service Charter guarantees the very highest levels of service and ensure that you will never be kept waiting for an answer.
+Our Commitment Charter guarantees the very highest levels of service for employees and clients and ensure that you will never be kept waiting for an answer.

 If you have any questions or would like to make a general enquiry, please do not hesitate to contact a member of our team on 01206 713680 or email us at email@example.com.